 As our eating habits change and evolve, the importance of breaking the overnight fast has become a topic debated by everyone, from scientists to dietitians and doctors, and has left many wondering if there’s any truth to the old adage: “Eat breakfast like a king, lunch like a prince and dinner like a pauper.”
 In addition, the rise in popularity of intermittent fasting diets, which at times involves skipping breakfast, has called into question the importance of what has traditionally been the first meal of the day.
 So, how important is breakfast?

 How does breakfast affect metabolism?

 Most people are religious about having their morning coffee, but it’s not always the case when it comes to breakfast.
-Various studies have noted the benefits of eating a healthy breakfast, which include revving up your metabolism – a process that can help with using more kilojoules – improving your cognitive performance and giving you more energy to get you through your busy day.
+Various studies have noted the benefits of eating a healthy breakfast, which include boosting your metabolism – a process that can help with using more kilojoules – improving your cognitive performance and giving you more energy to get you through your busy day.

-“Having a good breakfast sets you up for a healthier day,” says accredited practising dietitian Skye Swaney.
+“Having a good breakfast sets you up for a healthier day,” says Accredited Practising Dietitian Skye Swaney.
 “You’ll be less hungry throughout the morning, be able to avoid snacks at morning tea, have better concentration and eat less at lunch and dinner.”

 What happens if I skip breakfast?

 Making time for the first meal of the day has its benefits, but what actually happens when you skip breakfast?

 “Throughout the morning, blood sugar levels will gradually decrease, meaning energy and concentration levels will decline and the desire for high-carb, high-sugar foods will likely increase,” says Swaney.
 “As well as seeing similar trends with my clients, studies report that breakfast skippers have higher intakes of unhealthy snack foods than breakfast consumers and appear to make poorer food choices,” says Accredited Practising Dietitian Aimee Boidin.